The Silk Road of China

 Day 12 Urumqi/Heavenly Lake (2B, 1L, 1D)

-Travel by public express bus to Dunhuang, a major stop on the Silk Road.
+Days 7-8 Dunhuang (2B) Travel by private van to Dunhuang, a major stop on the Silk Road.
 As the controller of the narrow Hexi Corridor, Dunhang was the main entrance into China for Western traders and the main exit from China onto the rest of the Silk Road.
 Enjoy a guided visit of the famous Mogao Grottoes, filled with Buddha statues.
 These caves have inspired a whole school of study called Dunhuangology.
 According to the Tang Dynasty records, a monk witnessed a vision of 1000 Buddhas with golden rays.
 Inspired, he started the construction of the caves, which ended up spanning ten dynasties.
 There are 750 caves, all filled with different types of art depicting Buddhas, Apsaras and daily life.
 Enjoy a free afternoon to wander the town centre, shop in the market or visit sights further afield.
 This is one of the loveliest cities in the region.
-On Day 8, option to visit the unique Mingsha Sand Dunes in the morning.
+On Day 8, make an early start to visit the unique Mingsha Sand Dunes.
 Mingsha means "Singing or echoing sands", named for the sound of the wind blowing through the dunes.
 Arrive before sunrise to climb the massive dunes and watch the sun come up over the "desert".
 The sands turn from white to golden as the sun rises.
 Enjoy a camel ride through the dunes in the early morning sun and opt for a sled ride down one of the dunes.
 Head back to town for breakfast and a rest.
 In the afternoon, visit a local village and learn more about the way of life here.
 Don't forget to try the local specialty here- donkey!
 Dip it in chilis and garlic.
 Tastes just like chicken!
-Approximate distance: 370 km Estimated travel time: 5-6 hrs
+Approximate distance: 370 km Estimated travel time: 6.5 hrs

 Day 13 Tian Shan Mountains/Hotan (1B)